 The venerable ancestors of our modern shapeshifters, from the classical era, are discussed in this two-part blog by Sententiae Antiquae:

-Lastly, possibly the most monstrous Hallowe’en disguise this year is revealed by The Poke:
+Possibly the most monstrous Hallowe’en disguise of 2017 was revealed by The Poke: